codefresh-io/docs.codefresh.io/_docs/new-helm/helm3.md

 max-width="80%"
 %}

+>Helm 3 support is being gradually enabled in all customer accounts.
+If your account is not enabled yet, please talk us in intercom.

 You can keep other clusters with Helm 2 without any extra changes.

 ## Working with Helm 3 Kubernetes clusters